Bootstrapping the Chiral-Gravitational Anomaly: Phenomenological Implications

 As boundary conditions we choose $A_\mu=0$ at both boundaries such that at low-energy only the fifth-component of the gauge boson $A_5$ (a pseudo-scalar) remains in the spectrum.
-At low-energy $E\ll \Lambda_{\rm IR}$ then the model has two massless states, $A_5$ to be identified with $\eta$ and the zero-mode of the graviton $h_{\mu\nu}$.\footnote{There is also a radion (dilaton) that would get mass if the branes were dynamically stabilized, so we will not consider it here anymore.} It is easy to check that the Chern-Simons term leads to \eq{etahh} with $\kappa_g\propto \kappa_5$.
+At low-energy $E\ll \Lambda_{\rm IR}$ then the model has two massless states, $A_5$ to be identified with $\eta$ and the zero-mode of the graviton $h_{\mu\nu}$.
+It is easy to check that the Chern-Simons term leads to \eq{etahh} with $\kappa_g\propto \kappa_5$.
+If we tune the brane tensions as in \cite{Randall:1999ee}, we also get a massless scalar from the gravitational sector, the radion, that corresponds to a dilaton.
+This however gets a mass when the branes are not tuned but dynamically stabilized \cite{Goldberger:1999un}.

 The model contains an infinite set of massive resonances corresponding to the Kaluza-Klein (KK) modes of the graviton and gauge boson with masses $\sim r\Lambda_{\rm IR}$ where $r\in\mathbb{N}^{+}$.
 Notice that the model only contains $J=1,2$ KK states.
 Their 3-point coupling squared for KK graviton and gauge bosons are parametrically given by \be g^2_{\rm KK, grav}\sim 1/(M_{P5}L)^3\ ,\ \ \ \ g^2_{\rm KK, gauge}\sim 1/(M_{5}L)\,. \ee Therefore by working in the limit \be (M_{P5}L)^3\to \infty\ ,\ \ \ M_{5}L\to \infty \,, \ee the couplings of the model go to zero becoming a free theory.
 It is easy to calculate $F_\pi$, $M_P$ and $\kappa_g$ for the EFT of the 4D massless modes.
 One gets \be F_\pi^2=M_5L\Lambda_{\rm IR}^2\ , \ \ \ \ M_P^2=(M_{P5} L)^3\Lambda_{\rm UV}^2\ , \ \ \ \ \kappa_g=\kappa_5 \,. \ee